CalyrexYT/Centimental-Skillset-Weapons/README.md

 - Mjolnir explosing type did not fix ghost blocks, now reverted to mob explosion to increase the blast range
 - Added a fun new feature for a certain weapon that is very hard to obtain!

-<strong>v0.4.0</strong>
-- Crafting recipies added to chorus of the void and prison of souls (doesn't work yet)
-- New ore added to the end!
-Chorus ore, spawns more rarely than netherite (also doesn't work yet)
-- Chorus armor will be added soon
+v0.3.10
+- Added new block chorus ore, no functionality yet
+- Updated how prison of souls work, now there is a chance for the sharpness level to decrease too

 MORE EXCITING UPDATES COMING SOON!